bennetthardwick/rust-obs-plugins/plugins/scroll-focus-filter/README.md

 1. Note: if the screen goes black, restart OBS
 1. In the properties section input your `Screen width` and `Screen height` in pixels.
 If the selected monitor isn't the top-left-most, input it's offset in pixels.
 1. Enter the amount to zoom in the desktop

+For more information on adding filters to OBS, check out [this forum post](https://obsproject.com/forum/resources/obs-studio-filters-for-sources-scenes-devices.226/)